We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-AffablePuceZebra9936 +0 points · over 6 years ago Original Poster
+AffablePuceZebra9936 +0 points · about 7 years ago Original Poster

 I was diagnosed with sleep apnea and started wearing the Herbst mandibular advancement device.
 At first it did not help the snoring and I could not stop drooling from the device because I'm a mouth breather.
 After several session with an ENT, I had nasal surgery to put in latera implants in the nose to keep improve my breathing.
 My snoring is almost down to nothing but I wake up a minimum of every 2 hours and am still very tired so not sure how to tell if the Herbst mandibular advancement device is working.